 Hanbo Nage Waza

 Since the Hanbo is shorter and affords you more dexterity it can be used in new and interesting ways for Nage.
-It is very easy, for example to check an opponent’s nearest arm downward as you feed the Hanbo over the arm and in front of the opponent’s throat.
+It is very easy, for example, to check an opponent’s nearest arm downward as you feed the Hanbo over the arm and in front of the opponent’s throat.
 Then you can move your checking hand behind the opponent’s head to grasp the opposite end of the Hanbo and pull the opponent down backward using both hands.

-Then Hanbo is also quite useful for maneuvers such as inserting the end of the weapon between and opponent’s arm and chest wall, then pressing the weapon against both the opponent’s arm and ribs such that the opponent is forced face down toward the ground.
+Then Hanbo is also quite useful for maneuvers such as inserting the end of the weapon between an opponent’s arm and chest wall, then pressing the weapon against both the opponent’s arm and ribs such that the opponent is forced face down toward the ground.

 The shorter length also facilitates throws that are based on joint locks.
-One such throw is to let the weapon slip over the opponent’s extended arm the then twist the weapon upward so it make contact with the back of the opponent’s elbow.
+One such throw is to let the weapon slip over the opponent’s extended arm the then twist the weapon upward so it makes contact with the back of the opponent’s elbow.
 This forms a joint lock (Kansetsu Waza) to which you can add pressure to force the opponent to the ground.
 Shoulder locks, leg locks, hip locks, and a variety of combination head and arm locks can be easily accommodated using this shorter weapon.
 Practice to see what you can discover; there are a lot of possibilities.

 This is not the last time you will have this challenge.
 Future weapons training with the Tonfa, Sai, and Yantok will also employ multiple weapons concurrently.
-As a result you will benefit from repetitive practice with using two Hanbo concurrently.
+As a result, you will benefit from repetitive practice using two Hanbo concurrently.
 A little extra practice now will make it easier to work with more complex multiple weapons in the future.